putsi/kernel-bungles/hardcryptor/README.md

 Note: This is a hardened version of the [cryptor-module](https://github.com/putsi/kernel-bungles/tree/master/cryptor).

-Following vulnerabilities have been fixed in this version:
+Following security fixes have been implemented in this version:
  * UDEV rules modified so that only members of group "crypto" can use the device.
  * The encryption key module parameter was removed as it is shown as cleartext when used.
  * Improper handling of encryption key was fixed and error handling was added for cases where the key has not been set.